-The Atlanta property is 100% held by Desert Hawk.
+The Atlanta property is 100% held by Desert Hawk Resources Inc. ("Desert Hawk").
 Desert Hawk had been formed as a private company in 2010 to hold the Atlanta project and was purchased by Meadow Bay in 2010 from the company's originators.
-Casino Gold Corp. (a subsidiary of Nevada King Mining, Ltd.) purchased Desert Hawk from Meadow Bay in 2019 thus acquiring the Atlanta project.
+Casino Gold Corp. (a subsidiary of Nevada King Mining Ltd.) purchased Desert Hawk from Meadow Bay in 2019 thus acquiring the Atlanta project.
 Since acquisition, the Company has added an additional 1154 lode claims to Desert Hawk's original claims.
 The historically producing Atlanta Mine is located within the 12 patented mining claims.
 At present, no production is occurring from the historical mine site.
-The unpatented claims are located on United States BLM land.
+The unpatented claims are located on United States Bureau of Land Management ("BLM") land.
 Annual BLM claim maintenance fees are paid for the period through September 1, 2024, and claim maintenance requirements are current with Lincoln County.
 Property taxes to Lincoln County for the patented mining claims are paid through the end of the fiscal year of 2024.

 The BLM has no restrictions that would prevent mining or exploration operations on unpatented land beyond the typical requirements of permitting, bonding and reclamation.
 Effective August 3, 2020, the BLM accepted Desert Hawk as the operator of the Atlanta Mine project (replacing former project owner Meadow Bay) upon Desert Hawk's posting of a US\$321,744 reclamation bond with the BLM.
 Desert Hawk is now the operator in the BLM Plan of Operations (NVN 091367) for the project, originally approved by the BLM in 2014 for Meadow Bay.
 Desert Hawk's permitted on-site activities under the Plan of Operations includes exploratory drilling followed by reclamation of any disturbed areas.
-The activities are authorized under Reclamation Permit #0360 (approved by the Bureau of Mining Regulation and Reclamation of the Nevada Division of Environmental Protection) and Desert Hawk now maintains a US\$370,554 reclamation bond with the BLM which became effective at that amount on May 5, 2023.
+The activities are authorized under Reclamation Permit #0360 (approved by the Bureau of Mining

-Management's Discussion and Analysis For the nine months ended December 31, 2023 and 2022
+Management's Discussion and Analysis For the year ended March 31, 2024 and 2023